SergeDmi/CytosimPy-article/paper.md

 # Usage

 PyCytosim opens a host of new possibilities.
-First, reading from, and analyzing simulations becomes much more straightforward, reduces the volume of scripting necessary.
+First, reading from, and analyzing simulations becomes much more straightforward, reudcing the volume of scripting necessary.
 Second, to run a batch of jobs (e.g. with different parameters) can be done in pure python, and combined with analysis.
 This drastically reduces the need for cross language scripting.
 Lastly, and most importantly, the simulations becomes an open playground in which virtually anything can be done via python scripting without the need for C++ programming and compilation.
 We provide jupyter notebooks with PyCytosim several examples of simple to advanced usages :

 - Creation and deletion of pre-defined objects ([pycytosim_objects.ipynb](https://gitlab.com/f-nedelec/cytosim/-/blob/pybind/examples/pycytosim_objects.ipynb))
 - Definition and creation of new objects ([pycytosim_extend.ipynb](https://gitlab.com/f-nedelec/cytosim/-/blob/pybind/examples/pycytosim_extend.ipynb))